Iden5347/odin-rock-paper-scissors/README.md

-# odin-rock-paper-scissors
+# Rock Paper Scissors
-Practice javascript with rock paper scissors.
+Practice javascript with rock paper scissors for The Odin Project.